UCI-GDIM31/uci-gdim31-f25-class-activities-in-class-activities/README.md

 in several ways.
 Songs of the same "class" may share instruments, which can be considered the specific "member variables," of the song, or by using similar techniques, such as a riff during a rock song, which can be attributed to the methods of the song.
 More broadly, all these factors form the "components" of the song as a whole.

-I did not get to this part of the assignment.
+I didn't personally get to this part of the assignment, but if I were to assume, I would say that since the brightness of the ball is directly tied its speed, both on the x and y axis, and as the ball only gets faster as it continues to bounce against the walls / cat, it only becomes more radiant over time.

 ## Open-Source Assets
 ### W1